samv/grep-streams/README.md

   * `sse_out_grep` - messages for it to write to clients!

-#### `sse_ack_grep` index subworker

-This subworker consumes state written to the `sse_ack_grep` topic and writes out a sorted string table index (using leveldb).
-This index allows the write pump to be able to stick to one eventstream partition (partition key is <topic:filter:jsonql>)

-When the write pump notices a previously unknown or blocked client has window to receive, it needs to be able to look up the last ack'd eventID, which it looks up in the event stream index.

-So, the string key is the event stream and client.

-    topic:filter:jsonq:<pod:socketid>

-#### `sse_in_grep` index aggregator

-count(distinct pod:socketid) by filter+jsonql, using a tumbling window
-Something like this will allow 'least frequently used' expiry, for cleaning up the `grep_match` topic.

 ### Grep-Streams:

-This is the main worker that scours kafka for matching rows.
-It keeps track of client subscriptions to know what to search for.
-It's assumed that any index with an active subscription is eligible for emitting a matching bitmap for.
+This is the live worker that scours kafka for matching rows.
+It keeps track of client subscriptions to know what patterns to search for.

-Consumes (each 'grep-streams' worker consumes global tables):
+It's assumed that any index with an active/recent subscription is eligible for emitting `grep_match` messages.

+Consumes via (global) lookup table:

+  * `sse_in_grep`
-  * `sse_in_grep<leveldb>`
+  * `grep_filters`

-Consumes the 'grep_match' index written by Grep Stream Sequencer, below.
-This is so when it resumes, it can access the most recent 'grep_match' bitmap so it knows where to resume in each partition for the filter/jsonql.

-  * `grep_match_idx` (for validating/starting new searches)

-The main consumption can first know the earliest and latest requested index for each partition when it starts.
-It can service searches from all time ranges concurrently, as each is writing 'grep_match' index segments.
-Once they overlap the results will converge into a single bitmap.
+This allows grep-streams to know which topics to search for, and what filters to apply (and hence, `grep_match` events to emit).

+Consumes:

   * all defined/discovered kafka topics (weighted to local leader partitions)

-For the very first '-1hr' use case, it needs to scan the partition, binary search for the time, and then write the first 'grep_match' message for the offset it found.
+So, grep-streams is consuming all topics and joining them against `sse_in_grep`.
+It is up to the cursor to tell whether this data is current enough or whether a back search is required.

 Produces:

-  * 'grep_match' topic - compacted topic, key [topic:partid:filter:jsonql:epoch] to [[]<offset, size>]
+  * 'grep_match' topic - log, key [topic:filter:partid:timestr] to [[]<delta offset, size>]
-    - ideally partitioned over topic:filter:jsonql (so that 'serializer' can have good affinity)
+    - partitioned over topic:filter:jsonql (so that 'serializer' can have good affinity)
-    - can combine indices to 1k events or expire old unwanted indices using tombstones

-This index can be stored with variable length integer encoding, and the 'offset' is the offset since the previous epoch.

-Takes key filters and data jsonql expressions and filters topics to produce a 'bitmap' index.
-It watches "sse_in_grep" to see which indexes need to be built.`
+    - new searches write an empty list with the first offset searched in the topic/partition as key
+    - row matches write an absolute offset and size

+  * maybe `grep_match` should be a log

-### Grep Stream Sequencer
+### Grep Stream Sequencer ("reduce")

+consumes:
+  * `grep_match` (partitioned over topic:filterid)

+View of:
+  * `grep_match_epoch` topic (also written)

+emits:
+  * `grep_match` topic - periodically compacted ranges and tombstones

+Local State:
+  * buffer of grep_match rows which could not be written to `grep_match_seq` because bounding epochs were not available (including deep scans)

-Grep Stream Sequencer combines all of the `grep_out` rows for the filter and assigns them a sequence number.
+Grep Stream Sequencer combines all of the `grep_match` rows for the filter and assigns matches in streams with an epoch sequence numbers.
 This allows clients to send 'last event ID' for a stream, and get exactly once delivery of their messages.

-consumes (clustered over)
-  * `grep_match` topic

-produces:
-  * `grep_match_idx` - ktable/leveldb index of 'grep_match' topic keys + msg_timestamp
+It's possible that due to an infrequently used filter, there will be gaps with no match data between ranges.
+Empty matches written by grep-streams are collected and once all partitions are seen, worst case sequences can be generated (i.e., assuming that every message is a match).

-Grep Stream Sequencer also produces `grep_match_seq` messages.
+Grep Stream Sequencer produces `grep_match_seq` messages

   * `grep_match_seq` - log of [topic:filter:jsonql:epoch] to [[]<eventid:partid:offset:size>]
     - ideally partitioned over <topic:filter:jsonql>

-#### subworkers

-goka consumer of grep_match_seq writing to `grep_match_seq_idx` ktable-style store.
-This is so that the write pump can handle sockets which can't receive all the objects at once.
+And `epoch` for slices across topics when the '0' event (or other) for a search happened:

+  * `grep_match_epoch` - map of [topic:filter:eventid] to [time,[]<partid:offset>]

+Periodic sync'ing is probably also useful.

 ### Grep Cursor